90 Years Old and Unafraid

 Angela Lanyon is cross about COVID policy – and she is not afraid to say so.
-You might imagine that a 90-year-old author and poet living alone in Worcester, England would be meek and feeble.
+One might imagine a 90-year-old author and poet living independently in Worcester, England as a soft-spoken or even somewhat frail character.
 Angela is anything but.
-My reverence was reflexive when I first heard her voice; crisp and strong, laced with maternal patience – over 350 seasons etched into its cadence.
-She has the kind of British accent that reads as both professorial and sophisticated to Americans like myself.
+My reverence was reflexive when I first heard her voice; crisp and strong, laced with maternal patience – wisdom and conviction etched into its cadence.
+She has the kind of British accent that reads as professorial and almost impossibly sophisticated to Americans like myself.

 In a perfect world, we would have spoken face-to-face, but, given the events of the last year, I was grateful to connect at all – as was Angela.